Colnbrook: History

 Mentioned in William the Conqueror's Domesday Book, Colnbrook is on the Colne Brook, a tributary of the River Colne, hence Colnbrook.
 Coaching inns were the village's main industry.
-In 1106 the first one was founded by Milo Crispin, named the Hospice (subsequently the 'Ostrich', probably by way of corruption of the original name), the third oldest in England.
-By 1577 Colnbrook had no fewer than ten coaching inns.
+In 1106, the first one was founded by Milo Crispin, named the Hospice (subsequently the 'Ostrich', probably by way of corruption of the original name), the third oldest in England.

+When Princess Elizabeth was brought from Woodstock Palace to Hampton Court in April 1555, she spent a night at The George.
+By 1577, Colnbrook had no fewer than ten coaching inns.
 Colnbrook's High Street was on the main London to Bath road and turn off point for Windsor and was used as a resting point for travellers.

-One 14th-century landlord, Jarman of the Ostrich Inn, installed a large trap door under the bed in the best bedroom located immediately above the inn's kitchen.
+In Thomas Deloney's fictional Pleasant History of Thomas of Reading (c.
+1598), Jarman, the landlord of the Crane Inn during the reign of Henry I, installed a large trap door under the bed in the best bedroom located immediately above the inn's kitchen.
 The bed was fixed to the trap door and the mattress securely attached to the bedstead, so that when two retaining iron pins were removed from below in the small hours of the morning, the sleeping guest was neatly decanted into a boiling cauldron.
-In this way more than 60 of his richer guests were murdered silently and with no bloodshed.
+In this way, more than sixty of his richer guests were murdered silently and with no bloodshed.
 Their bodies were then disposed of in the River Colne.
-The murder of a wealthy clothier, Olde Cole or Thomas of Reading, proved to be Jarman's undoing in that he failed to get rid of Cole's horse, leading to his confessing.
-Jarman and his wife were hanged for robbery and murder.
+The murder of a wealthy clothier, Thomas Cole of Reading, proved to be Jarman's undoing in that he failed to get rid of Cole's horse, leading to his confessing.
+The story ends with Jarman and his wife being hanged for robbery and murder, and the river and town being named "Cole" and "Colebrooke" respectively after Thomas Cole.
+According to local tradition, this inn was the Ostrich Inn.
 The inn is reportedly haunted and has been subject to investigations by the Sussex Paranormal Research Group and Most Haunted.
-On an episode of "Ghosthunters International" that aired on 21 July 2010, it is mentioned that the Jarman murders at the Ostrich Inn were the inspiration for the story of "Sweeney Todd."
+On an episode of Ghosthunters International that aired on 21 July 2010, it is mentioned that the Jarman murders at the Ostrich Inn were the inspiration for the story of Sweeney Todd.